 This ability to immediately execute the opcode from memory removes the need for reading the script’s source code from disk and compiling the PHP source code to opcode.
 Reading data from the server’s memory is orders of magnitude quicker than reading the same data from the server’s filesystem.
 PHP-FPM also saves time and resources by not having to compile the PHP source code to opcode.
 As with starting and terminating processes, the cost and time to read a source code file and compile it may be relatively small on its own, but grows with additional instances.
 For example, when a system repeats those steps tens, hundreds, or even thousands of times a second, the aggregate cost can significantly impact the resource usage of a web server.
 Using opcode caching significantly improves the efficiency of processing PHP scripts, especially when processing large volumes of requests for PHP scripts.

-Enabling opcode caching while still maintaining isolated PHP processing for each user also provides an enormous security benefit of PHP-FPM over other PHP handlers.
+Enabling opcode caching while still maintaining isolated PHP processing for each user allows PHP-FPM to offer enormous security benefits over other PHP handlers.
 Opcode caching has no effect when using the suPHP and CGI handlers due to the way these handlers manage their memory usage.
 The DSO handler supports opcode caching, but the DSO module requires running PHP scripts as the Apache user, which can create a security risk.
 Using DSO may also require additional configuration to ensure that PHP scripts have the proper permissions to allow the Apache user to read them.
 There are solutions for this problem, but they usually involve installing additional server modules or relying on outdated technologies.
 By default, PHP-FPM provides opcode caching and isolated PHP script processing.

 When using opcode caching, one must take care to configure PHP-FPM for security.
 For example, the server’s main PHP configuration file should have the following values set to true: